 Conclusion

 Deforestation in Africa is a complex and urgent problem that requires collective action from all stakeholders, including governments, civil society, the private sector, donors, and consumers.
-By addressing the underlying causes and drivers of forest loss, implementing effective solutions, and fostering cooperation and coordination, it is possible to conserve Africa’s forests for the benefit of current and future generations.
+By addressing the underlying causes and drivers of forest loss, implementing effective afforestation solutions, and fostering cooperation and coordination, it is possible to conserve Africa’s forests for the benefit of current and future generations.

 Author